SnowyMouse/invader/README.md

 ```
 Usage: invader-script [options] <scenario>

 Compile scripts.
+Unless otherwise specified, global scripts are always compiled.

 Options:
   -c --clear                   Clear all script data from the scenario tag
   -d --data <dir>              Use the specified data directory.
-  -e --explicit <source>       Explicitly only compile the given source.
+  -e --explicit <source>       Explicitly compile the given source in the
-                               Automatically use global scripts.
+                               script directory.
+This argument can be used
+                               multiple times.
   -E --exclude-global-scripts  Do not use global_scripts source.
   -g --game-engine <engine>    Specify the game engine.
 Valid engines are:
                                gbx-custom, gbx-demo, gbx-retail, mcc-cea,